morningconsult/go-elasticsearch-alerts/README.md

 * `to` ([]string: `[]`) - The "to" addresses to which email alerts will be sent.
 At least one email address is required.
 * `username` (string: `""`) - The username with which the SMTP client will authenticate to the host.
 If you do not wish to specify the username in the configuration file, you can set the password using the `GO_ELASTICSEARCH_ALERTS_SMTP_USERNAME` environment variable.
 This field is required (either in the configuration file or in the environment variable).
 * `password` (string: `""`) - The password with which the SMTP client will authenticate to the host.
 If you do not wish to specify the password in the configuration file, you can set the password using the `GO_ELASTICSEARCH_ALERTS_SMTP_PASSWORD` environment variable.
 This field is required (either in the configuration file or in the environment variable).

+## Reloading rules in place

+If you change any rules and would like the running process to use the updated rules instead, simply send the process a SIGHUP signal.